jeffweisbein/vibesweep/README.md

 ## What is Vibesweep?

-Vibesweep analyzes your codebase to detect:
+Vibesweep identifies **waste** in AI-generated code - the extra 30-70% that slows down your app:

-- 🧟 **Dead Code** - Unused variables, functions, and imports
+- 🧟 **Dead Code** - Unused variables, functions, and imports that can be deleted
-- 📋 **Copy-Paste Code** - Duplicate blocks and similar patterns
+- 📋 **Duplications** - Copy-paste code and repeated implementations
-- 🤖 **AI Patterns** - Verbose comments, placeholder TODOs, over-engineering
+- 🤖 **AI Bloat** - Verbose comments, TODO placeholders, over-engineered solutions
-- 💸 **Waste Metrics** - Calculate potential savings in lines and disk space
+- 💸 **Real Savings** - See exactly what can be removed and how much you'll save

+**We don't flag good code!** Clean, working, efficient code passes with flying colors.

 ## Quick Start 🚀